Federal student loans may not be enough to help fund an advanced degree — but private graduate student loans could help fill the gap.

 If you need to supplement your graduate school funding with private student loans, comparing lenders can help you find the best option for your needs.
 Scholarships are also available for graduate students.
 View the latest listing here: New Scholarships for First-Year Graduate Students.

-7 of the best graduate student loan lenders of 2021
+7 of the best graduate student loan lenders

 As a graduate student, you’re not eligible for federal subsidized student loans.
 And you’re only eligible to borrow up to $20,500 annually in federal Direct Unsubsidized Loans — though your school will determine the actual amount you can borrow each year.